Chocobozzz/PeerTube/README.md

     torrent URI of this specific video is...).
   * If a user uploads a video, the server seeds it and sends its followers some metadata (name, short description, torrent URI...).
-  * A server is a tracker responsible for all the videos uploaded in it.
+  * A server is a tracker responsible for all the videos uploaded on it.
   * Even if nobody watches a video, it is seeded by the server (through [WebSeed protocol](http://www.bittorrent.org/beps/bep_0019.html)) where the video was uploaded.